-Distribution: East slope of the Cascades in Washington from , Yakima County south; Washington south to California, east to Idaho and western Nevada.
+Distribution: Occurring east of the Cascades crest in south-central Washington; southern Washington to California, east to Idaho and western Nevada.

-Habitat: Drier open woods, moderate to mid-elevations in the mountains.
+Habitat: Drier open woods, moderate to middle elevations in the mountains.

 Conservation Status: Not of concern